*Originally published on 19 August 2011*

-On 19 August, 2001, English football was stunned by the sudden death of Les Sealey, as the former United goalkeeper suffered a fatal heart-attack at the age of 43.
-A decade on, ManUtd.com pays tribute to Mr Angry, with help from his former colleagues…
+On 19 August 2001, English football was stunned by the sudden death of Les Sealey, as the former United goalkeeper suffered a fatal heart-attack at the age of 43.
+Here, ManUtd.com pays tribute to Mr Angry, with help from his former colleagues…

 Lain prostrate in Middlesex Hospital on 22 April, 1991, Les Sealey was recovering from emergency surgery.
 Hours earlier, his knee had become infected after being accidentally gashed down to the bone by Paul Williams’ studs during United’s League Cup final defeat to Sheffield Wednesday.